Documentation

 #### Installation

-3. Upload and activate "Legion AI Connect"
+3. Install and activate "Legion AI Connect"

 #### Configuration